About open data

-In this way society - citisenship, companies, university and any institution - can easily access to inform themselves or to create new services increasing the social value and, as the case may be, also the comercial value.
+In this way society, citisenship, companies, university and any other institution, can easily access to inform themselves or to create new services increasing the social value and, as the case may be, also the comercial value.

 The public administrations have much information necessary to carry out the public services that they request.
 But this information can be much more useful, therefore, if it is returned to citizens allowing them to reuse it for other purposes and increase the benefit of this information.

 An open data project must work under the following objectives

 - Open public data for all sectors of the institution.

 - Contribute to changing the culture of re-use of public information.